 Unfortunately, I never had time to go so I can’t tell you how good it is, but reviews on TripAdvisor rate it high especially for those with kids!

-Important info: Admission is free and open from 8 am to 4:30 pm Tuesday to Friday and 9 am to 5 pm Saturday and Sunday.
+Important info: Admission is free and it’s open from 8 am to 4:30 pm Tuesday to Friday, and 9 am to 5 pm Saturday and Sunday.

 5. Museum of Costa Rican Art – Museo de Arte Costarricense